Annalein214/PicoPyGui/README.md

 * Add the required scripts to drive scopes or hardware which is not yet supported (see hints below).
 * Remove hardware code, which I added, but you don't need
 * Add code to get your custom live analysis plotted in the display (MANUAL TODO)
+Note: the program has dummy data for the scope and a dummy sensor added.
+This can be used for programming and debugging custom code.

 ## Start